PayelMadhu1998/ResumeP1/CONTRIBUTING.md

 These ResumeGenius Guidelines (style guide) help the community focus on the code's intent and work together with a minimum of friction.

 ## PURPOSE
-These ResumeGenius Guidelines help developers who are new to the community and want to contribute to the itsme-subid repos.
+These ResumeGenius Guidelines help developers who are new to the community and want to contribute to the itsme-payel repos.

 ## PHILOSOPHY
 A few philosophical guidelines can stand in place of a thousand narrow rules.
 These guidelines are not intended as absolute (black or white) truths but rather lenses to focus our vision when faced with subtle shades of ambiguity.